- Named Packers President/CEO on Dec. 3, 2007, by the Packers' Board of Directors; formally assumed position on Jan. 28, 2008.

 Born in Fulton, N.Y., Murphy spent some of his formative years in the Houston area before moving back to the Buffalo-area community of Clarence.
-He was a three-sport star (football, baseball and basketball) at Clarence Central High School and was named the best all-around athlete in Western New York during his senior year.
+He was a three-sport star (football, baseball and basketball) at Clarence Central High School and was named the best all-around athlete in western New York during his senior year.
 His baseball talents drew attention from major-league scouts.
 In 2002, he was inducted into the Greater Buffalo Sports Hall of Fame in recognition of his achievements both on and off the field.
 In February 2016, Murphy returned to Clarence Central High School to present a golden football as part of the NFL's 50th Super Bowl celebration.

 Murphy and his wife, Laurie, who also is a Colgate graduate, have been involved in the communities in which they've lived.
 Over the years, the couple has donated their time to numerous organizations, including local schools, the United Methodist Church in Hamilton, N.Y., and the First Congregational Church of Evanston, Ill.
 Also, while in Chicago, Murphy served on the bid committee for the 2016 Olympics, which eventually were awarded to Rio de Janeiro, Brazil.
 While at Colgate University, Murphy formed the Hamilton Youth Basketball League and served as its commissioner.
 Heavily involved in the community while with Washington, Murphy was named the team's "Miller Man of the Year" in 1984 in honor of his work off the field.

 In Green Bay, Murphy continues a busy schedule of meeting with fans and shareholders, as well as speaking to a variety of business and community groups.
 He also has given his time to several community organizations to help their causes, including Big Brothers Big Sisters.
-Murphy also serves on University of Wisconsin-Green Bay's council of trustees and co-chaired the school's most recent capital campaign.
+Murphy also serves on the University of Wisconsin-Green Bay's council of trustees and co-chaired the school's most recent capital campaign.
 Additionally, Murphy serves on the advisory board of the Positive Coaching Alliance, an organization created to transform the culture of youth sports to give all young athletes the opportunity for a positive, character-building experience, as well as on USA Football's board of directors.

 Mark and Laurie are active supporters of foster-care services in Brown County and have had the pleasure of serving as foster parents in the community.
 Laurie recently helped establish the JAS (Journey to Adult Success) House in downtown Green Bay for teenagers who age out of foster care.
 She is also involved in a number of national and local organizations whose missions support hunger relief, as well as housing and education for underserved populations.
 In addition, Laurie established "Ladies of Lambeau," an inclusive group of women who are associated with the Green Bay Packers.
 The group hosts an annual hands-on event at Lambeau Field which benefits a variety of nonprofit organizations.